chapdel/fmc/docs/audience/introduction.md

 weight: 1
 ---

-In this section you'll learn how to programmatically works with lists.
+In this section you'll learn how to programmatically work with lists.